Maniteja144/Netflix-clone/README.md

-Creted a netflix clone using html and css
+This project is a clone of the Netflix user interface created using HTML and CSS.
+The goal is to replicate the design and layout of the Netflix website, providing a similar user experience to the original platform.